MEY-Mental-Education-Yes/The-Logo-MEY/README.md

 # The-Logo-MEY
 Repository Logo
-Berikut adalah logo dari Aplikasi MEY (Mental Education Yes)
+This is application of Mey (Mental Education Yes)